Have you ever wondered what to say to your child instead of ‘stop crying?’

 Yep, you guessed it, absolutely not fair.

-A child who is still coming to terms with their development and emotions aren’t going to stand well here all the time.
+A child who is still coming to terms with their development and emotions isn’t going to stand well here all the time.

 It’s OK To Feel Sad